windwalk-bushido/Annima/docs.md

 ### To do (Priorities)

+- Reduce Navbar logic & fix emits
+- Protect Dashboard and Settings routes
-- Change function and variable names if needed...
+- Change function and variable names if needed

 - USERS NEED TO BE ABLE TO SELECT YEAR IN EVENT's DATE
 - Save user inputs on Login/Register/F.Password pages (before unmounting them) in sessionStorage (load them when mounting the pages)
 - Dashboard should check if the user's '7 day' period is over, then redirect it to "Login" page